gigena-git/automationdemo/README.md

 * Install Maven and set it in the $PATH variable (this might be done for you depending on the OS).
 * Install any Java IDE (such as IntelliJ IDEA).
 * Install Appium Desktop.
+* Install Firefox (so that you can test locally).
+* Install Tesseract.

 ### Installing